-Cercanía trains are connected to the main metro stations in the city and sometimes can be the fastest way of getting from one part of Madrid to another, especially in its metropolitan area.
+Cercanía trains in Madrid are connected to the main metro stations in the city and sometimes can be the fastest way of getting from one part of Madrid to another, especially in its metropolitan area.

 The frequency also depends on the areas of Madrid.
 For example, the closer to the city centre the more frequent the trains are (every 5 minutes approximately), while trains pass the peripheral areas every 15 minutes or so.

 |1 and 2||€ 1.70 (US$ 1.80)||€ 10 (US$ 10.70)|

 A one-way journey is valid for the next two hours after validating it.
 The Bonotren (Train pass) is a 10-journey card that is valid for one month and can be used by more than one person.

 Children under six years old can travel for free in the Madrid Cercanías, although this doesn’t ensure them a seat.
 Only two children can travel for free with one adult.